Return to the Four-Armed Bandit Task page

 Four Armed Bandit Task

 Script Author: Katja Borchert, Ph.D. (email@example.com) for Millisecond Software, LLC

-This script implements a 'Four Armed Bandit Task' similarly to the one described in:
+This script implements a 'Four Armed Bandit Task'; a paradigm to study the conflict between

 Daw, N.D., O'Doherty, J.P., Dayan, P., Seymour, B. & Dolan, R.J.
 (2006).